lacatoire/docker-compose-symfony-ssl/README.md

 ```
 This will:

-    Start a MySQL container with SSL enabled.
+    Start a MySQL/PostGre container with SSL enabled.
     Start a Symfony application container.

 ### 5. Configure Doctrine